 No comments were received on the proposed plan during the 30-day public comment period, which was from May 27 to June 25, 2021.
 On June 14, 2021, the City Commission held a public hearing on the proposed Plan.
-On June 28, 2021, after final consideration at which time the Commission reviewed and considered all comments received during the public comment period and at the public hearing, Fargo City Commission approved the Annual Community Development Action Plan and directed it to be submitted to HUD.
+On June 28, 2021, at which time the Commission reviewed and considered all comments received during the public comment period and at the public hearing, Fargo City Commission approved the 2021 Annual Community Development Action Plan and directed submittal of the plan to HUD.